Madhyamik Pariksha: Exam structure

-Earlier, the first language had two papers of 90 points each, all others having one paper each of 90 points except Second Language and Mathematics, which had one paper each of 100 points.
+Earlier, the first language had two papers of 90 marks each, all others having one paper each of 90 marks except Second Language and Mathematics, which had one paper each of 100 points.

-As of 2011, the marks division has been 90 points each for all the compulsory subjects.
-In addition, corresponding to each paper worth 90 (rather than the full 100) points, the school is allocated 10 points for internal evaluation.
+Presently, the marks division is as follows: 90 marks each for all the compulsory subjects in the written exam.
+In addition the school allocates 10 marks for internal evaluation and project work.
 One exception is when the examinee does not take the exam from any school, in which case there are 10 extra points in the written papers.
 As, decision of the board pass marks is 25%.
 And a student must pass in every subject.

-There is also an optional additional subject that can be chosen from those offered by the school among a huge selection allowed by the Board.
-The most common choice is work education and physical education.
-Other popular choices include mechanics and mathematics (the almost universal choice of high-scoring students) and bookkeeping (common among middle range students).
-If a student wishes to take a subject as additional, it may be physics, chemistry, computer science, and others.
+There was also an optional additional subject that could be chosen from those offered by the school among a huge selection allowed by the Board.
+The most common choice was work education and physical education, pisciculture.
+Other popular choices included mechanics and mathematics (the almost universal choice of high-scoring students) and bookkeeping (common among middle range students).
+If a student wished to take a subject as additional, it could have been physics, chemistry, computer science, and others.

-Though the subject is optional, very few students choose it.
-If the points obtained in the additional subject are more than 34, 34 points are deducted, and the rest are added to the grand total.
-For points equal or lesser than 34, no points are added to the grand total.
-Despite the presence of this subject, percentage totals are calculated in 800 and not 900 points, thus offering the chance to score more than 100%.
+Though the subject was optional, very few students chose it.
+If the points obtained in the additional subject were more than 34, 34 points were deducted, and the rest were added to the grand total.
+For points equal or lesser than 34, no points were added to the grand total.
+Despite the presence of this subject, percentage totals were calculated in 800 and not 900 points, thus offering the chance to score more than 100%.
 As of late this method has been discontinued and students may take up an additional subject solely to gain knowledge.
 No points will be taken into account from this subject, a decision which has caused most to drop this subject.
 Recently additional subject does not offer to make change the results.